 The political, symbolic, and normative aspects of architecture and urban planning

-My work on the political, symbolic, and normative aspects of architecture and urban planning range from cultural and memory studies (for example the recent spinoff of my dissertation, Inventing Berlin) to understanding how the positioning of benches and street furniture affect who uses public space how.
+My work on the political, symbolic, and normative aspects of architecture and urban planning range from cultural and memory studies (for example my 2021 book Inventing Berlin) to understanding how the positioning of benches and street furniture affect who uses public space how.
 These aspects have real consequences for inclusion, nationalism and populism, as I’ve explored in a number of articles focusing on East German identity.
-Read more about my work on nationalism on my blog here.
+Read more about my work on nationalism and cultural memory on my blog.